-- 3.4 Simplified planning zones (SPZs) relate to areas of land where planning control is relaxed in favour of specific types of development, often with the objective of encouraging regeneration and investment. - 3.5 Where the Council proposes to commence work on a simplified planning zone it will undertake consultations with neighbouring Councils, the land owner(s) and occupier(s), the Department for Social Development3 and will notify the Department of the Environment. - 3.6 Once details of a scheme have been prepared, the Council will make copies available for inspection at the Council's offices, give notice by way of an advertisement in the local press and on the Council's website, and will serve a notice on those it has consulted with.
+- 3.4 Simplified planning zones (SPZs) relate to areas of land where planning control is relaxed in favour of specific types of development, often with the objective of encouraging regeneration and investment. - 3.5 Where the Council proposes to commence work on a simplified planning zone it will undertake consultations with neighbouring Councils, the landowner(s) and occupier(s), the Department for Communities and will notify the Department for Infrastructure. - 3.6 Once details of a scheme have been prepared, the Council will make copies available for inspection at the Council's offices, give notice by way of an advertisement in the local press and on the Council's website, and will serve a notice on those it has consulted with. - 3.7 Following advertising of the proposed planning zone(s) details there will be a period when representations can be made to the Council.
+If the Council subsequently decides not to proceed with the proposed planning zone it will publish a further advertisement to that effect and will notify all those who have made representations. - 3.8 The Council may cause an Independent Examination to be held to consider the representations received.
+The Council will adopt a precautionary approach where significant and substantive issues are raised and in such cases will always hold an Independent Examination.
+Where it is proposed to hold an independent examination details including the time and place of the examination will be published in the local press.
+Where it is decided not to hold an independent examination the Council will notify all those who have made representations.